Mammillaria muehlenpfordtii C.F.Först.

 How to Grow and Care

 To encourage better flowering, allow the plants to enjoy a cooling period in the winter and suspend watering.
-Unlike many other cacti, which use their ribs as storage devices, the Mammillaria feature raised tubercles, from which spines emerge.
-When you water, the tubercles will expand to allow for increased water storage.
+Unlike many other cacti, which use their ribs as storage devices, Mammillaria feature raised tubercles, from which spines emerge.
+When you water, the tubercles will expand to allow increased water storage.
 The flowers emerge from the axils of these tubercles on the previous year's growth, which accounts for their interesting halo effect.
-It’s imperative that the cactus is not exposed to prolonged dampness and sitting water.
+The cactus mustn't be exposed to prolonged dampness and sitting water.
 Never let your cactus sit in a dish of water.
-Lastly, make sure to fertilizer during the growing season for the best results.
-Repot as needed, preferably during the warm season.
+Lastly, ensure to fertilize during the growing season for the best results.